 Rapidly changing world markets and vast technological innovation.
 Increasing competition at home and abroad.
 Rising customer expectations.
 For employers and job seekers alike, staying competitive in today's demanding workplace means making smart choices in all employment decisions.
 At the same time, occupational information is everywhere-in books, newspapers, websites, magazines, and elsewhere.
 But most sources only give part of the picture.
 Without standardization in the business of employment, compiling, customizing, and maintaining occupational data can be a cumbersome, ongoing process.
 Fortunately, the business of employment just got smarter.

-ONET[®] is a unique, powerful source for continually updated occupational information and labor market research.
-By using a contemporary, interactive skillsbased database and a common language to describe worker skills and attributes, ONET transforms mountains of data into precise, focused occupational intelligence that anyone can understand easily and efficiently.
+ONET is a unique, powerful source for continually updated occupational information and labor market research.
+By using a contemporary, interactive skills-based database and a common language to describe worker skills and attributes, ONET transforms mountains of data into precise, focused occupational intelligence that anyone can understand easily and efficiently.
 WHO USES ONET?

 - HR personnel

 - Training facilitators

 - Students

 - Workforce researchers

 - Career counselors

 - Efficiency experts

 - Rehabilitation counselors

 - Job seekers

 - Software developers

 - Displaced workers

 - Business forecasters

 - Industry analysts

--

-- Educators at all levels

 - Organizational consultants

+Educators at all levels
-ONET in action

-More than a database-a solution.
+ONET in action More than a database-a solution.

 ONET integrates a powerful, relational database, a common language for job and skill descriptions, and crosswalks to other classifications systems into a complete solution for businesses, job seekers, and workforce development professionals.
-As the most comprehensive occupation resource available, ONET helps workforce professionals:

-DEVELOP detailed, accurate job descriptions.
+As the most comprehensive occupation resource available, ONET helps workforce professionals: DEVELOP detailed, accurate job descriptions.
 IDENTIFY interest and experience requirements to align the right candidate with the right job.
 DESIGN relevant career curricula and occupational skills development programs.
 DEFINE success factors for promotion and advancement.
 FORECAST HR requirements more effectively.
 Tools you can use.

 Whether it's finding and retaining the right people, developing more effective job descriptions, or just getting the most recent occupational information available, ONET is your complete solution for keeping up with today's rapidly changing world of work.
-ONET offers:

-- Current, detailed information on more than 800 occupations including new and emerging and green occupations. - More than 450 standardized descriptors of skills, abilities, interests, knowledge, and work context plus the tools and technologies used. - Standard occupational classification (SOC) coding. - Easy-to-use interface and search menus. - Skill-searchable occupational descriptions for more exact career targeting. - Tools to build accurate job descriptions. - Crosswalks to other classification systems and links to placement and labor market resources. - Accommodation information to use as a disability counseling tool.

-ONET helps employers by giving them very current information to help in the designing of organizational, recruiting, training, and compensation systems.
+ONET offers: - Current, detailed information on more than 900 occupations. - More than 450 standardized descriptors of skills, abilities, interests, knowledge, and work context. - Standard occupational classification (SOC) coding. - Easy-to-use interface and search menus. - Skill-searchable occupational descriptions for more exact career targeting. - Tools to build accurate job descriptions. - Crosswalks to other classification systems and links to placement and labor market resources. - Accommodation information to use as a disability counseling tool.
+ONET helps employers by giving them very current information to help in the designing of organizational, recruiting, training, and compensation systems. the power of ONET BUSINESSES AND HR PROFESSIONALS JOB SEEKERS USE ONET TO FIND-AND KEEP: